 |Shoulder Injuries||Serious||£11,980 to £18,020|

-When thinking about making a train station accident or personal injury claim, it can often seem daunting, and you may not know where to start.
+When thinking about making train station accident claims, it can often seem daunting, and you may not know where to start.
 This is why we always offer people a no-obligation and free assessment of their claim.
 During this, we will ask you questions, as well as answering any which you may have.
 We will look at whether you have a claim which will be accepted and will (after assessing your injury and how it happened) be able to give you an initial estimate of how much compensation you could be entitled to claim for your personal injury in a train station.
 Our knowledge and experience mean that we can offer you clear and insightful advice.

 After this consultation, you can choose to work with one of the experienced solicitors we can provide.
 They will then handle the process of making your claim and getting you the damages and compensation you are entitled to.